slatedocs/slate/source/includes/_product_data.md

     }
 ```

-If a user wishes to store data that doesn't relate to a specific product they can send a `POST` the more general `/v1/influx/data` endpoint.
-With data in the same format as before.
+If a user wishes to store data that doesn't relate to a specific product they can send a `POST` the more general `/v1/influx/data` endpoint with data in the same format as before.

 <aside class="notice">Note that this endpoint cannot auto-assign a <a href="#product">product_imei</a> tag so all fields and tags must be explicitly stated in the request.</aside>